turbot/steampipe-docs/docs/reference/cloudshells/aws.md

 <img src="/images/docs/cloudshells/aws-cloudshell-homescreen.jpg" />
 </div>

-CloudShell includes 1 GB of free persistent storage per region.
+Cloud Shell includes 1 GB of free persistent storage per region.
 When you exit the shell, AWS preserves only the files inside your home directory.
 So we'll install Steampipe in your home directory (vs `/usr/local/bin`), and we'll run Steampipe as `./steampipe` (vs `steampipe`).

 ## Installing Steampipe in AWS Cloud Shell